iamchrismiller/Marionette.ProgressView/README.md

 What does that mean?

   - Easily Extensible to do what you need when loading views in order
-  - onUpdate / onCompletion methods for view events
+  - onUpdate / onComplete methods for view events
-  - Current Count / Completion Percentage methods
+  - Current Completion Percentage method
   - Custom Container Template
   - Start with any view index
   - Trigger Next / Previous load within the loaded view